mk20661/The_Weather_Scribe/README.md

 <img src="/ReadmeSrc/img/ciritut for pi 4.png" width ="800">
 </p>

+### After these two circuit connection finishing, use the arduino uno cable to connect between Arduino UNO and Raspberry Pi

 ## 💾 Upload GRBL Firmware to Arduino Uno
 After connecting all circuits and assemble all the components, follow the steps below to   upload **GRBL** firmware to Arduino Uno.
 ### 📦 1.
 Install Arduino IDE